knpuniversity/symfony4/sfcasts/upgrade-sf5/upgrade-4.4.md

 bad idea.

-WebpackEncoreBundle is another example of a package that isn't part of the main repository - you can see that its version if totally different.
+WebpackEncoreBundle is another example of a package that isn't part of the main repository - you can see that its version is totally different.

 Don't forget to also check the `require-dev` section: there are a bunch here.
 Including `symfony/debug-bundle`, which has a funny-looking version because